WHG2K/Text-Autocompleter/README.md

 # Text-Autocompleter

 ## Overview
 `Text-Autocompleter` is a toy implementation of a text autocompletion module designed to generate personalized text completions based on the user's existing documents and cursor position.
-The system utilizes Hugging Face's Mistral-7B-Instruct-v0.2 model for text generation and can provide completions with different lengths and contextual settings.
+The system utilizes Hugging Face's Mistral-7B-Instruct-v0.2 model.

-## Features
-- **Text completion**: Generate text completions based on text before and after the cursor.
-- **Historical context**: Optionally incorporate historical documents for personalized completions.
-- **Flexible context and completion lengths**: Supports short, medium, and long completion lengths.
-- **Cursor position handling**: Allows splitting text based on cursor positions (e.g., sentence middle or sentence end).

 ## Project Structure
 - `src/`: Contains the main implementation files.